 - Methylene chloride

 In 1991, the U.S. Environmental Protection Agency released a document revealing that potent carcinogens are present in fabric softeners and dryer sheets.
 Inside these chemical cocktails is benzyl acetate, which has been linked to pancreatic cancer.
 Limonene, a known lung irritant, was also prominent.
 Fabric softeners and dryer sheets are specifically designed to impart chemicals onto clothing, instead of being rinsed away.
-The chemicals lubricate clothing, to make them seem softer.
+They lubricate clothing to make it seem softer.

-The effects of inhalation of these chemicals have not been well studied, but there are people who breathe these chemicals for hours every day, when laundering inside the house.
-Those in apartment blocks are especially vulnerable, because exposure can be persistent when other inhabitants wash their clothes on a rotating schedule.
+The effects of inhaling these chemicals have not been well studied, but there are people who breathe these chemicals for hours every day, when laundering.
+People living in apartment blocks are especially vulnerable, because exposure can be persistent when other inhabitants wash their clothes on a rotating schedule.
 In recent years, there have been increases in work-related lawsuits because of forced exposure to perfumes, which are known to yield asthma attacks, and difficulty breathing.
 The same chemicals in perfume and cologne products are also used in laundry detergents and softeners.

 Safe laundry products may be found on the Internet or in health food stores.
 Natural laundry soaps typically contain soap nut extract or extracts from citrus fruits.
-Surprisingly, they are usually as effective as the harsh detergent chemicals.
+Surprisingly, they are usually as effective as the harsh detergents.
 Natural soaps can be less effective in areas with "hard" (mineral rich) water.
 In such cases, the effects of the minerals can be neutralized with the addition of distilled vinegar.
-Vinegar also works as a fabric softener.
-A ball of aluminum can remove static from clothing in the dryer.
+A ball of aluminum foil can remove static from clothing in the dryer.